william5647/Git-Commands/README.md

    * Error Counter (FIX BELOW !!):
      - git@github.com: Permission denied (publickey)
      - fatal: Could not read from remote repository

-## Creating a local working copy of an existing remote repository
-1. Cloning files and folder from the remote repository `git clone "remote repo link"`

 ## Generating a new SSH key
 1. Open Git Bash.